wpilibsuite/wpilib-docs/source/docs/zero-to-robot/step-4/creating-test-drivetrain-program-cpp-java-python.rst

          ```

          ```python
-         import wpilib               # Used to get the joysticks import wpilib.drive         # Used for the DifferentialDrive class import phoenix6             # CTRE library
+         import wpilib                            # Used to get the joysticks from wpilib import DifferentialDrive     # Used for the DifferentialDrive class import phoenix6                          # CTRE library
          ```

    .. tab-item:: REV